 A Portrait of Genghis Khan with His Sons

-30. He was a master tactician and organizer, employing novel and sometimes brutal methods.
+30. Genghis Khan was a master tactician and organizer, employing novel and sometimes brutal methods.
 As well as forging alliances where possible, his military meritocracy used siege warfare, spy networks, and supply routes with way-stations to aid the communication of covert intelligence.

-31. On the battlefield, Khan's army used cavalry charges, `feigned retreats' (before ambush), pincer assaults, and prisoners as human shields to achieve victory.
+31. On the battlefield, his army used cavalry charges, feigned retreats (before ambush), pincer assaults, and prisoners as human shields to achieve victory.
 He also liked to foster discord in enemy countries before an assault, inciting revolution or civil war.

 32. Khan forced the surrender of Xia China in 1209 after correctly predicting that Jin China would not aid them.
 He then defeated the Jin dynasty in 1215 by gathering intelligence about the location of their army.